StarManiaKG/The-Story-of-the-Ultimate-Merge-Disorder-Format/Source/Plugins/UDBScript/docs/htmldoc/docs/Sector.md

 * it only works for fields that are not in the base UDMF standard, since those are handled directly in the respective class
 * it does not work for flags.
 While they are technically also UDMF fields, they are handled in the `flags` field of the respective class (where applicable)
 * JavaScript does not distinguish between integer and floating point numbers, it only has floating point numbers (of double precision).
-For fields where UDB knows that they are integers this it not a problem, since it'll automatically convert the floating point numbers to integers (dropping the fractional part).
+For fields where UZB knows that they are integers this it not a problem, since it'll automatically convert the floating point numbers to integers (dropping the fractional part).
 However, if you need to specify an integer value for an unknown or custom field you have to work around this limitation:
 Version 5 and later:
 You can use a `BigInt`.
 This is done by appending a `n` to the number.
 Note that this is just a convenient way to define whole numbers, it still only supports 32 bit integers: